PointmanDev/CalendarTiler/README.md

 In the case of the balanced method the `x` and `dx` values are easily computed using the columns by proceeding as follows,
 ```
 CalcuatePositionsForBalancedTilingMethod(positions, columns)

  1. SET columnsLength = columns.Length
- 2. FOR i = 1 TO columns.Length
+ 2. FOR i = 1 TO columns.Length DO
  3. FOR j = 1 TO columns[i].Length
  4. SET positions[i].x = i / columnsLength
  5. SET positions[i].dx = 1 / columnsLength